Types of concrete: Glass concrete

 The use of recycled glass as aggregate in concrete has become popular in modern times, with large scale research being carried out at Columbia University in New York.
 This greatly enhances the aesthetic appeal of the concrete.
 Recent research findings have shown that concrete made with recycled glass aggregates have shown better long-term strength and better thermal insulation due to its better thermal properties of the glass aggregates.

 Asphalt concrete

 Strictly speaking, asphalt is a form of concrete as well, with bituminous materials replacing cement as the binder.

 Rapid strength concrete

 This type of concrete is able to develop high resistance within few hours after being manufactured.
 This feature has advantages such as removing the formwork early and to move forward in the building process very quickly, repaired road surfaces that become fully operational in just a few hours.
 Ultimate strength and durability can vary from that of standard concrete, depending on compositional details.

 Rubberized concrete

 While "rubberized asphalt concrete" is common, rubberized Portland cement concrete ("rubberized PCC") is still undergoing experimental tests, as of 2009.

 Nanoconcrete

 Nanoconcrete contains Portland cement particles that are no greater than 100 μm.
 It is a product of high-energy mixing (HEM) of cement, sand and water.

+Recent studies have explored the use of computer vision techniques for detecting structural changes in lightweight concrete modified with nanoparticles.
+These approaches enable non-destructive assessment of microstructural heterogeneity and degradation processes in advanced cement-based materials.